Embracing the blessing of the Lord

 In an all-encompassing sweep, the Lord’s Blessing offers us profound blessings that truly, deeply bless.
 And yet, God’s protection, grace and peace may not look at all as we have thought.
 At times, we may even think our Lord is withholding his blessings when, in fact, he is pouring them into our lives.

-We need his blessings to do it.
-And we need his wisdom to see what is blessing and what is not.
+We need God’s wisdom to see what is blessing and what is not.
 For when we look with human eyes, we may get the two reversed.

 Repeatedly, the Lord’s Blessing points us to the two aspects of God that we most associate with identity – his name, and his face.